kingflamez/laravelrave/README.md

 use KingFlamez\Rave\RaveEventHandlerInterface;

 // This is where you set how you want to handle the transaction at different stages
-//This can be created in a seperate class and use it in this controller
-//eg use myEventHandler
+// You can have multiple Event Handler for different purposes of payments

-class PaymentEventHandler implements RaveEventHandlerInterface{
+//This class should implement  the RaveEventHandlerInterface and take all the methods class PaymentEventHandler implements RaveEventHandlerInterface{
     /**
      * This is called when the Rave class is initialized